nvkelso/qgis-openlayers-plugin/README.md

 ##Installation

+Installation is simple in recent versions of QGIS, just go to:

+* Start QGIS
-Installation is simple in recent versions of QGIS, just go to Plugins -> Fetch Python Plugins, click "Add 3rd Party Repositories" in the repositories tab, and search for and install "OpenLayers Plugin" in the Plugins tab.
-Restart QGIS, and find your new menu under Plugins -> OpenLayers Plugin.
-When you pan and zoom, QGIS will automatically update the linked basemap layer.
+* From the Plugins menu -> click Fetch Python Plugins menu item
+* Click "Add 3rd Party Repositories" in the repositories tab.
+It'll do some stuff.
+* Search for and install "OpenLayers Plugin" in the Plugins tab.
+* Restart QGIS, and find your new menu under Plugins -> OpenLayers Plugin.
+* When you pan and zoom, QGIS will automatically update the linked basemap layer.

 [Read more at indicatrix blog »](http://indicatrix.wordpress.com/2011/04/06/basemaps-in-qgis/)